History History

 The commemoration of the centenary of the 1916 Bloody Easter Rising unites the population in ceremonies recalling the conquest of Irish independence.

-Thousands march in Dublin in support of abortion.
+Thousands march in Dublin in support of abortion rights.
 Ireland remembers its past, but wants to be modern.
-And this will be seen again when on June 14, 2017, Leo Varadkar is appointed as Prime Minister.
-Leo Varadkar was 41 years old, a doctor, mixed race and openly gay.
-He is the face of modern Ireland uninhibited
+And this will be seen again when, on June 14 2017, Léo Varadkar is appointed to the post of Prime Minister.
+Léo Varadkar is 41, a doctor, of mixed race and openly gay.
+He is the face of modern Ireland.

-While the country, in 2018, legalizes the voluntary interruption of pregnancy (with 66.4% of approval by referendum).
-Pope Francis visits Ireland and Michael D. Higgins is re-elected in the presidential election
+In 2018, the country legalizes voluntary termination of pregnancy (with 66.4% approval in a referendum).
+Pope Francis visits Ireland and Michael D. Higgins is re-elected president.

 2021